The Challenges of Docker Secrets Management

-In our many conversations with customers, secrets management has come up as a particularly thorny issue that seemed to lack an elegant, cross-platform solution for container environments.
+In our many conversations with customers, Docker secrets management has come up as a particularly thorny issue that seemed to lack an elegant, cross-platform solution for container environments.
 Not a new issue in the enterprise space, especially as pertains to large-scale DevOps environments, the challenges of managing secrets become amplified in container environments.

 All too often, users take non-secure “shortcuts” to using secrets with containers that may make their lives easier, but put their organization at risk.